New Science Ventures

 Venture Round in 2020

-ABL Space Systems specializes in designing and manufacturing rockets for the launch of small satellites.
-Incorporated in 2017 and based in El Segundo, California, the company focuses on developing low-cost and reliable launch vehicles, with its primary product being the RS1 rocket.
-This vehicle is capable of carrying payloads of up to 1,350 kilograms to Low Earth Orbit (LEO) and supports various configurations, including multi-manifest and dedicated deployments.
-In addition to the RS1, ABL also creates the GS0 ground system, which facilitates rapid deployment and integration of launch operations at multiple sites.
-The company operates from a 30,000 square foot facility dedicated to research, development, and production, and is privately owned, supported by a group of private equity investors.
+ABL Space Systems is a company that designs and manufactures rockets specifically for launching small satellites.
+Founded in 2017 and headquartered in El Segundo, California, ABL focuses on developing low-cost and reliable launch vehicles.
+Its primary product, the RS1 rocket, is capable of carrying payloads of up to 1,350 kilograms to Low Earth Orbit (LEO) and supports various configurations, including multi-manifest and dedicated deployments.
+Additionally, ABL has developed the GS0 ground system to facilitate rapid deployment and integration of launch operations at multiple locations.
+The company operates out of a 30,000 square foot facility dedicated to research, development, and production.

 NorthSea Therapeutics